grpc/proposal/A17-client-side-health-checking.md

-supported](https://github.com/grpc/grpc/blob/master/doc/connectivity-semantics-and-api.md), although it is unlikely to be a problem for applications, because (a) it won't affect the overall state of the parent channel unless all subchannels are in the same state at the same time and (b) because the connectivity state API can drop states anyway, the application won't be able to tell that we didn't stop in `CONNECTING` in between anyway.
+supported](https://github.com/grpc/grpc/blob/master/doc/connectivity-semantics-and-api.md), although it is unlikely to be a problem for applications, because (a) it won't affect the overall state of the parent channel unless all subchannels are in the same state at the same time and (b) because the connectivity state API can drop states, the application won't be able to tell that we didn't stop in `CONNECTING` in between anyway.

 If the `Watch()` call fails with status `UNIMPLEMENTED`, the client will act as if health checking is disabled.
 That is, it will not retry